Michal-Atlas/DawnStorm/dawnstorm.md

 |5|Other Actions|
 |6|Long Weapons|

-The rest is up to the GM or chance.
+The rest is up to the GM or random chance.

 If one party had been ambushed, every member of the other is automatically `Stumbled`.
 If one is not attacked in a round, he rises up in the Initiative by one creature.

+> Basically, every round, the GM goes through, asking:
+> Any Unarmed?, Any Magic?, etc.
+> This means that you may change your decisions based on what previous actions were taken

 ### Zones